Sans-Souci Palace

 The Palace of Sans-Souci, or Sans-Souci Palace (Palais Sans Souci /fr/), was the principal royal residence of Henry I, King of Haiti, better known as Henri Christophe.
-It is located in the town of Milot, approximately 5 km northeast of the Citadelle Laferrière, and 13 km southwest of the Three Bays Protected Area.
+It is located in the commune of Milot, approximately 5 km northeast of the Citadelle Laferrière, and 13 km southwest of the Three Bays Protected Area.
 Being among the first buildings constructed in a free Haiti after the Haitian Revolution, the Palace and the neighboring Citadelle, are Haitian icons and global symbols of liberty, and were inscribed on the World Heritage List in 1982.

 History

 Name

 The palace's name, French for "carefree", is shared with the loyal Haitian Revolution military leader Jean-Baptiste Sans Souci, who was executed by Henri Christophe in 1803.
 The name is also shared with Sanssouci Potsdam, Frederick the Great's palace in Potsdam, Germany.
 It is additionally shared with the San Souci Estate in Grenada, where Cristophe had been enslaved prior to coming to Haiti.

 The palace shares its name with another Haitian revolutionary leader, Jean-Baptiste Sans Souci.
 He was an African slave who may have taken his name from the quartier near the parish of Grande Rivière where he first led troops in guerrilla fighting against the French in 1791.
 When Henri Christophe and other military leaders split from the French, they asked Sans Souci to join their ranks, but he declined and particularly viewed Christophe as a traitor.
 About ten years before the construction of his palace, the future Haitian king sent Colonel Sans Souci a conciliatory message inviting him to one of his headquarters at the main Grand Pré plantation, adjacent to the Milot plantation where he would later build the palace.
 When Sans Souci arrived, Christophe's guards bayoneted him and his small band of guards to death.
 Sans Souci Palace was built only a few yards away, or perhaps even exactly over, the place where Sans Souci the man was killed by Christophe.